-Property Owners' Association: A dedicatory instrument or restrictions of a residential property owners' association may provide for nonjudicial foreclosure of a lien for assessments, but the association may not foreclose a lien solely for fines or attorney's fees relating to fines.
+Property Owners' Association: A dedicatory instrument or restrictions of a residential property owners' association may provide for nonjudicial foreclosure of a lien for assessments, but unless the property owner executes a written waiver at the time foreclosure is sought, a court order authorizing the foreclosure is required for foreclosure on or after September 1, 2011.
+Tex.
+Prop.
+Code Ann § 209.0092.
+Moreover, without exception, a master mixed-use property owner's association, governing a large subdivision that includes both single-family residential properties and commercial properties within the criteria described in Tex.
+Prop.
+Code Ann. § 215.002, is prohibited from foreclosing an assessment lien without a judicial order of sale.
+Tex.
+Prop.
+Code Ann. § 215.015.
+Notice to junior lienholders and an opportunity to cure is a prerequisite to foreclosure, Tex.
+Prop.
+Code Ann. § 209.0091, and the association may not foreclose a lien solely for fines or attorney's fees relating to fines.
+Tex.
+Prop.
+Code Ann. § 209.009.
 The association must send the owner written notice not later than 30 days after the foreclosure sale informing the owner of the right of redemption.
 A residential debtor has a right of redemption within 180 days after the association has mailed a written notice to the owner informing the owner of the sale and right of redemption.
 Tex.
 Prop.
 Code Ann. § 209.011.
 Effective September 1, 2009, a property owners' association that conducts a foreclosure sale must also send written notice by certified mail, return receipt requested, to each lot owner and each lienholder of record not less than the 30th day after the date of the foreclosure sale informing them of their right to redeem.
 Tex.
 Prop.
 Code Ann. § 209.010.
 The owner or a lienholder of record may redeem the property from any purchaser at the foreclosure sale not later than the 180th day after the date the association mails written notice of the sale to the owner and lienholder.
 A lienholder of record may not redeem the property before 90 days after the association mails written notice of the sale to the lot owner and the lienholder and then only if the lot owner has not previously redeemed.
 Tex.
 Prop.
 Code Ann. § 209.011.